0xaf2f6ad/0xaf2f6ad/README.md

 ### Heya 👋

 Just another 17 year old kid who picked up a keyboard, started typing some code with it and found a niche for it.
-Liking Full-Stack Web Dev. at the moment so that's what I'm in the process of getting better at.
-Also trying to grow myself and put out some awesome work in the vast network of bits (Internet).
+Trying to make my mind to put out some awesome work in the vast network of bits (Internet).

-🔭 currently working on acing my final exams of final semester of college with so I can get back to hacking some Go & TypeScript @-@

 Maybe I'll update this later on with something; less boring :^)